 What is the 80/20 Principle all about?

 The 80/20 principle suggests that even if you spend so much effort doing all your tasks, what will lead you to success is by focusing on the 20 percent of the most significant tasks for your day.
-For instance, let’s say that you have 10 tasks that you need to finish for the day.
-Instead of scattering your energy and devoting 80 percent of your energy to finish the majority of the tasks, you should focus on finishing the 2 most significant tasks and pouring your energy on that.
+For instance, let’s say that you have ten tasks that you need to finish for the day.
+Instead of scattering your energy and devoting 80 percent of your energy to finishing the majority of the tasks, you should focus on finishing the two most significant tasks and pouring your energy into that.

-Instead of achieving mediocre results with all the tasks you’ve finished, you’ll instead be achieving extraordinary results because you poured your energy into your significant tasks.
-Applying this rule in your life will be a game-changer for both your time management skills and your professional life.
+Applying this rule in your life will be a game-changer for your time management skills and professional life.
+Instead of achieving mediocre results with all the tasks you’ve finished, you’ll achieve extraordinary results because you poured your energy into your significant tasks.
 You’ll be less exhausted, and you’ll feel more productive, despite putting in less work.
 This is what The 80/20 Principle by Richard Koch aims to discuss in his novel.

 80/20 Principle: Illustration

 The Pareto Principle, or the 80/20 rule, suggests that even if you simply choose 2 or a few items to finish in a day, this is far more productive than having your focus scattered on 8 tasks.
 You see a lot of people procrastinate on doing the top 2 significant items on their list, while they put in their maximum effort with the 80 percent.
 By doing this, it will keep you further away from success than you realize, and you’ll end up with more exhaustion.
 This is the most effective principle to apply regarding productivity, time management, and goal setting – which are all essential leadership qualities.